-Hank found heaven.
+Hank found Jesus.

-And I, my power to sleep the night,
+And I, my power to sleep the night.

-Or suffer long the anguish of a bed wetter.
+If not, I suffered long the anguish of a bed wetter.

-The virus gives the viral a living,
+That virus gives the viral a living,

-In the numb of night,
+In the numb of night, I buried the evidence,

 Die, this need to touch myself there.

-Hank swallowed a fat auditorium,
+Hank’s glory swallowed up a fat auditorium,

 Fingers came to trace his scars,